HansKre/markdown-execute/README.md

 # makrdown-execute

-VSCode Extension which allows you to execute code from `markdown` files.
+This extension transforms your VSCode into a Jupiter Notebook for Markdown files and allows you to execute code blocks (python, js, shell) from within markdown files, perfect for documentation, infrastructure, and tutorials.

 Find it on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=hanskre.markdown-execute).

 - Detects code blocks in your `markdown`-files starting with: